 Disbursement of Funds

 If you apply for the Federal Direct Graduate PLUS Loan for the academic year, your Federal Direct Graduate PLUS Loan funds will be disbursed at the beginning of each term (1/2 Fall and 1/2 Spring).
 Students that only apply for a single semester will receive their loan in a single disburesement.
 Your funds will be disbursed at the earliest possible disbursement date according to Minnesota State University, Mankato's predetermined disbursement schedule.

 You MUST repay the Federal Direct Graduate PLUS Loan.
 It is not a grant.
 Failure to repay the loan has serious consequences.
 If you default on your loan, all national credit bureaus will be notified.
 You will be subject to collections procedures by external collection agencies, wage garnishment, and seizure of federal income tax refunds.

-As of 7/1/2014, Federal Direct Graduate PLUS loan interest rate is fixed at 7.21%.
+- As of 7/1/2016, Federal Direct Graduate PLUS loan interest rate is fixed at 6.31% for the 2016-2017 school year.
 The interest on the Federal Direct Graduate PLUS loan is not paid by the U.S. Department of Education during in-school periods.
 Interest accrues from the time of final disbursement.
 However, interest accrued during periods of deferment can be paid periodically or can accrue and be capitalized and added to the principal amount of the loan, if your lender allows.